-Answering these questions will help your practice determine its potential risks for a cyber attack.
+Answering these questions will help your practice determine the potential risks of a cyber attack.
 Ultimately, each question represents a vulnerability that must be addressed to eliminate the risk.
 Even if a practice does not update servers regularly or does not connect systems to the internet for sharing data, a hacker could still leverage wireless technologies to gain access to patient data.
 Furthermore, an attacker could access financial data, resulting in additional losses, including the loss of billing data and information.
 Therefore, it is essential to ensure data integrity and security in the same way you fight against illness and disease.

 How Medical Practices Can Keep Patient Data Secure

 Most healthcare organizations continue to spend less than six percent of their annual IT budgets on cybersecurity.
 Meanwhile, a mere 40 percent regularly schedule cybersecurity discussions and updates as part of management strategies, says Wirth.
 Instead of leaving it up to chance, healthcare organizations should follow these steps, says Luis Castillo of Forbes, to improve the cybersecurity of internal systems, including patient data security:

 - Recognize the threat.
 Healthcare cybersecurity is exposed to countless threats that could result in lost patients, massive charges, and more.